 Every state has different regulations for passengers driving in campers, RVs, and travel trailers, so before you hit the road you might want to learn about state-by-state regulations.
 Keep in mind that when you cross a state line the laws might change for driving campers and it is up to you to know and follow the law.
-When in doubt check with local law enforcement agencies.
+When in doubt, check with local law enforcement agencies.

-Do your due diligence to find out the regulations for passengers and driving laws if you want to stay street-legal in all the states you’ll be traveling through.
+Do your due diligence to find out the regulations for passengers and driving laws if you want to stay street-legal in all the states you will be traveling through.

 |State||5th Wheel||Travel Trailer||Truck Camper|

-* communications are required between the driver and any passengers traveling in the camper.
+* Communications are required between the driver and any passengers traveling in the camper.

 Additional Things to Keep in Mind

 In addition to laws about passengers, there are also laws about the lengths, widths, heights, speeds, brake, rear lights, and hitch requirements.

 The state DMV will be the best source regarding the local laws, although, you can call your local AAA club or police enforcement for guidance, too.
 As a general rule, most states may restrict trailers that are wider than eight feet.